postalsys/emailengine/README.md

 -   **Redis** – any version
 -   **Node.js** - v12.16.0 or newer

+There is no official [Redis](https://redis.io/) release for Windows but you can use an alternative like [Memurai](https://www.memurai.com/).

-> **NB!** Try to keep the latency between EmailEngine and Redis as low as possible, best if these would run in the same machine or at least in the same DC.
+> **Tip!** Try to keep the latency between EmailEngine and Redis as low as possible, best if these would run in the same machine or at least in the same DC.
 EmailEngine runs a separate Redis command for each message in a folder when syncing messages, so if the latency is not low then it takes a long time to sync a folder with a lot of messages,

 ## Documentation